K4rakara/K4rakara/README.md

 # ![(Waving icon)](https://raw.githubusercontent.com/K4rakara/K4rakara/master/assets/wave.svg) Hi, my name is Julia Johannesen.

 > **IMPORTANT**: I'm not typically active on GitHub, as I have personal qualms with GitHub as a company and Microsofts aquisition of it.
-You can find my current work on [codeberg](https://codeberg.org/karakara) and [the Firefish GitLab](https://git.joinfirefish.org/karakara).
+You can find my current work on [codeberg](https://codeberg.org/karakara).

 ### Who am I?